-- 3.1.
+3.1.
 The Commissioner is required to approve an annual Treasury Management Strategy Statement in accordance with the CIPFA Code of Practice on Treasury Management, which also incorporates an Investment Strategy as required by the Local Government Act 2003 and which is prepared in accordance with the Communities and Local Government (CLG) Investment Guidance.
 Together, these cover the financing and investment strategy for the forthcoming financial year.
 Subsequent to the Local Government Act 2003, the system of Government control over borrowing to support capital spending has been replaced with a self-regulatory system of borrowing controls, based on a Prudential Code of Practice.
-Accordingly, this paper now brings together a schedule of Prudential Indicators alongside the Treasury Management Strategy for the Commissioner to endorse. - 3.2.
-The Treasury Management Strategy has been prepared in line with the model guidance produced by Arlingclose Ltd, who provide specialist treasury management advice to the Commissioner.
-It should however be noted that all treasury management decisions and activity are the responsibility of the Commissioner and any such references to the use of these advisors should be viewed in this context.
+Accordingly, this paper now brings together a schedule of Prudential Indicators alongside the Treasury Management Strategy for the Commissioner to endorse.